pardi/mpc_cpp/README.md

 # mpc_cpp
-This is a simple implementation of the MPC algorithm for linear system
+This is; a simple implementation of the MPC algorithm for linear system